-We’ve tested 322 headphones and below are our recommendations for the best on-ear noise cancelling headphones to buy in 2019.
+We’ve tested 348 headphones, and below are our recommendations for the best on-ear noise cancelling headphones to buy in 2019.
 If you’re looking for our top picks for other noise cancelling headphones, check out our recommendations for the best noise cancelling headphones, the best noise cancelling earbuds and in-ear headphones, and the best budget noise cancelling headphones.

-Unfortunately, the Mashall MID ANC have rather mediocre noise-isolation performance, especially for ANC headphones.
+Unfortunately, they have rather mediocre noise-isolation performance, especially for ANC headphones.
 They’re not bad, but they don’t isolate as well as other models we’ve tested.
 That said, the Marshall MID ANC are still good-sounding on-ear headphones and are versatile enough to be decent for most use cases.

-If you need more powerful noise cancelling, get the AKG N60NC.
-The Marshall MID ANC sound better, but the AKG N60NC have superior noise isolation performance.
+If you need more powerful noise cancelling, get the AKG N60NC Wireless.
+The Marshall MID ANC Wireless sound better, but these headphones have superior noise isolation performance.
 They do a better job at isolating the low frequencies of bus or plane engines, which is ideal for commuters.
-The N60NC have thick earcup padding and are fairly comfortable for on-ear headphones.
+They have thick earcup padding and are fairly comfortable for on-ear headphones.
 They also have a decent battery that lasts for slightly over 13 hours and charges quite quickly.

 On the downside, the Samsung Level app is not compatible with iOS, which means you can’t customize their sound if you don’t use an Android device.
 They also feel a bit cheap and there is a lot of flimsy plastic in their build.
 They look good, though, and are all-around decent noise cancelling on-ear headphones for most use cases.